-Appeals are accepted for extenuating circumstances such as illness, death of an immediate family member or undue hard ship.
+Appeals are accepted for extenuating circumstances such as illness, death of an immediate family member or undue hardship.
 Students who have their appeals approved will be placed on probation with an academic plan and continue on probation until they regain eligibility by meeting satisfactory academic progress standards or complete the approved academic plan.

 Students are allowed to appeal their financial aid status twice during their entire enrollment period at College of the Mainland.
 This includes degree/academic plan changes.
-Appeal request forms are available online.
+The appeal request forms is located on the Financial Aid Forms webpage.
 The Appeals Committee reviews appeals once monthly except in December.
 Check with the Student Financial Services Office for dates and deadlines.
 Decisions of the Appeals Committee are final and cannot be appealed.